-M4P / Market Systems Development, Value Chains and Competitiveness
+Market Systems Development (MSD), M4P, Value Chains and Competitiveness

-M4P or ‘Making Markets Work for the Poor’ is a market systems development approach that incorporates a facilitative, pro-poor, bottom-up perspective to development and poverty reduction.
-M4P interventions are designed to be systemic, sustainable, and scalable.
-I have extensive first-hand experience designing and implementing M4P interventions in non-traditional sectors in Africa, and am currently leading development of a global practice in M4P in the healthcare sector.
-See the PSP4H project web site for more details on this initiative.
+Market Systems Development (MSD), also known as M4P or ‘Making Markets Work for the Poor’, is an approach that incorporates a facilitative, pro-poor, bottom-up perspective to economic development and poverty reduction.
+MSD interventions are designed to be sustainable, systemic, and scalable.
+I have extensive first-hand experience designing and implementing MSD interventions in non-traditional sectors in Africa.
+I was the first globally to lead a dedicated MSD project in healthcare starting back in 2013, and am currently leading development of a private sector healthcare project in Somalia and Somaliland that grew out of a successful pilot program I was instrumental in starting in 2016.

 A value chain essentially links all the elements that add value to product or service delivery to the end user, from unprocessed raw materials all the way to after-sales service – considering everything in between and around.
 I was an early advocate of value chain development in emerging economies and have helped increase competitiveness in a broad range of industries by identifying gaps and opportunities within value chains, and then taking action to improve them.
+I have helped connect local industries in emerging markets to global value chains.
 I have a broad industry perspective; some of the industries I have worked with are listed on the Industries page.

 I have assembled public-private partnerships (PPPs) that promote competitiveness in several regions of the world, bringing in private investment which leverage public commitments.